MathieuBuisson/PSCodeHealth/docs/Metrics.md

 Lower is better.
 Any command not exercized by tests is untested, which means any defect it may contain will not be detected.
 Or at best, it will only be detected at later stages of the code lifecycle (user acceptance testing, QA, or in production).
 The later a defect is detected, the more expensive (in time and money) it is to fix.

+#### Default thresholds :
+  - Warning : greater than 6
+  - Fail : greater than 12

 ### Complexity
 This is the cyclomatic complexity of a given function.
 Cyclomatic complexity measures the number of possible execution paths through a given section of code.
 This is intended to evaluation code complexity.